devership16/CSCI599-DeepLearning/README.md

 ### II.
 Graph Convolutional Neural Network Model
-Our approach to building a model using Graph Convolutional Neural Network (GCNN) to solve the multi-relational link prediction task in a multimodal finance graph had to take care of an important observation relating to the nature of the dataset.
+Our approach to building a model using Graph Convolutional Neural Network (GCNN) to solve the multi-relational link prediction task in a multimodal finance graph, inspired by [12], had to take care of an important observation relating to the nature of the dataset.
 There is a huge variation in the number node pairs that the data set contains corresponding to each edge type.
 Therefore, it becomes important that we develop an end-to-end approach such that the model shares the parameters from different edge types.

 In our approach, we build a non-linear, multi-layer neural network model designed to operate on a graph.
 The model has two main components: